 Keeping a positive mindset throughout the winter months can be difficult, however there’s a lot we can learn from our European neighbours to help boost our mental wellbeing.1 Despite having darker and colder winters, many northern European country residents experience positive emotions, life satisfaction and positive wellbeing during this time; something they describe as hygge.

 Pronounced hoo-ga, it’s the Danish word for a mood of contentment and wellbeing.
-Here AXA Health Psychological Coach, Nicola Baxter shares her top tips for getting a hygge mindset and feeling good this winter.
+Here psychological coach, Nicola Baxter shares her top tips for getting a hygge mindset and feeling good this winter.

 What is hygge?